-- b.
+- a.
+Only scores shot in registered events, other than monthly targets or targets only, shall be included in official long run records.
+Scores shot with a smaller gun than the one for which the event is scheduled shall not be accredited as part of a long run with the smaller gun. - b.
 Shoot-off targets and other non-registered targets shall not be counted as part of a long run. - c.
 All long runs shall be compiled in the order in which the scoring appears on the official score sheets except the optional shot shall be counted in the proper sequence where it was fired.
 The sequence in which the official score sheets are posted must coincide with the sequence in which the scores were broken.